 Being made redundant is an incredibly distressing time in a person’s career.
 The redundancy process often starts unexpectedly, which means employees can be caught off guard if they do not know their redundancy rights.
 There are certain rules you employer must follow if you have been with the company for over two years.
 If you have been with the company for less than two years, your employer doesn’t have to follow the same redundancy process, but they must still be fair.

-Companies differ in their approach to the redundancy process, but if you have been with the company for at least 2 years then you should be invited to at least one meeting with your employer to discuss your redundancy.
+Companies differ in their approach to the redundancy procedure, but if you have been with the company for at least 2 years then you should be invited to at least one meeting with your employer to discuss your redundancy.
 During this meeting, your employer should make you aware of their redundancy process and let you know what to expect.

 Every employer is different, but most will offer to outline when they expect to begin the redundancy process.
 They should also explain how they are choosing individuals for redundancy.
 This will give you an opportunity to defend your role and outline why you think you shouldn’t be made redundant.
 The meeting is also an opportunity for your employer to tell you about any other roles in the company and for you to ask any questions you might have.